 Florence, Tuscany, as I said before, is forever in my heart and dreams, and those are the best things to do in Florence when there.

-For more on Italy have a look at the 10 best movies about Sicily.
+For more on Italy, have a look at the 10 best movies about Sicily.

-If you happen to be heading into Austria after Florence then have a look at my post on things to do in Salzburg.
+If you happen to be heading into Austria after Florence, then have a look at my post on things to do in Salzburg.
 Salzburg could be described as the ‘Florence of Austria’ with its small-city charm and historic places.

 I hope you get some useful information from this post that will give you some insight into Florence.

-I recommend using SafetyWing Travel Insurance for your trip, just in case, it’s best to be prepared.
+I recommend using SafetyWing Travel Insurance for your trip, just in case.
+It’s best to be prepared.

-If you liked this article about the best things to do in Florence a share would be appreciated:
+If you liked this article about the best things to do in Florence, a share would be appreciated: